 Jitter, in general, is very important in sizing playout buffers for applications requiring regular delivery of packets (e.g. voice or video).
 Other uses include determining the dynamics of queues within a network where changes in delay variation can be linked to changes in queue length.
 Given a stream of delay measurements, IPDV is easy to extract.
-Note that since it is the difference in delays between packet pairs, clocks do not need to be carefully synchronized.
+Note that because it is the difference in delays between packet pairs, clocks do not need to be carefully synchronized.
 Given an IPDV probability distribution, one can also calculate statistics such as the Inter Quartile Range (IQR) to provide other estimates of jitter.

-9.2 Roundtrip delay measurements
+8.2 Roundtrip Delay